section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 - To have these safe schemas, ensure you have Prisma installed in your text editor to help you write type-safe Prisma codes.
 - In this tutorial, we will use [Visual Studio Code](https://code.visualstudio.com/).
 Once you have it installed, ensure you have the [Prisma extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) installed.
 This extension adds syntax highlighting for `.prisma` files.
 It helps prevent errors by establishing a robust and type-safe code that is specifically designed for Prisma programs.
 - Prisma provides a [Prisma studio](https://www.prisma.io/studio) that allows you to interact with `.prisma` files.
 Ensure you have it installed on your computer.
 Also, ensure Node.js (at least 64 bits) is installed.
 - This guide also runs Prisma using Docker.
-Ensure that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your computer and have some basic knowledge of running and using Docker.
+Make sure that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your computer and have some basic knowledge of running and using Docker.
 This [guide](/engineering-education/docker-concepts/) will help you get started with Docker.

 ### Major components of Prisma
 The Prisma ecosystem is made up of three major components.
-These are;
+These are:

 #### Prisma migrate
 Prisma `migrate` acts as the database version control.
 Migration is a way to control the previous versions of the database schema.
 This works similar to Git, where you always have a history of the code versions.